-The brick ledge has four 2-1/2" holes through it that align with the hole in each of the four corners of the DM outer liner block.
+The brick ledge has four 2-1/2" holes through it that align with the hole in each of the four corners of the DM outer casing block.
 These four holes are provided for reinforcement of the chimney stack by the insertion of #4, minimum, steel reinforcing rods and subsequent grouting.
-(Figure 40)
+(Figure 51, 52, 53)